Quickstart (Apps)

 }4.
 Set up ember-intl

-Before your app renders, you need to tell ember-intl which locale(s) to use.
-Since timing is a factor, we set up ember-intl in the application route's beforeModel hook.
+Before your app renders, you need to tell the intl service which translations are available and which locale(s) to use.
+Since timing is a factor, we will set up ember-intl in the application route's beforeModel hook.

 v1 apps

-Recall that @ember-intl/v1-compat automatically loads translations.
-What remains for you is to call setLocale to specify which language(s) the app should use initially.
+When the app starts, @ember-intl/v1-compat automatically loads your translations, then passes them to the intl service.
+So your only job is to call setLocale to specify which language(s) the app should use initially.

 import Route from '@ember/routing/route';